 Here’s an example of a spin-to-win popup in action:

 The wheel is composed of several segments, each having a different prize visitors can win.
 Prizes can be a discount, free shipping, a gift, or any other incentive you want to offer.

-Adding a spin-to-win popup to your website is an excellent way to engage with customers, entice them to buy with the rewards they can win, and collect emails on your website.
+Long story short: if used correctly, a spin-to-win popup is an excellent way to engage customers, entice them to buy with the rewards, and collect emails.